 The general process for creating a hidden field is exactly the same as for any other form field type, and is described in detail here.
 In this article, we will look only at configuring the options specific to hidden fields.

-The simplest way to use hidden fields is to use a fixed text value.
-You specify a text string of your choice, and the same value gets passed through every time the CTA is submitted.
+The simplest way to use hidden fields is to use a fixed value.
+You specify a value of your choice, and this same value gets passed through every time the CTA is submitted.

 - Open the CTA Editor for the Form CTA on which you want to use hidden fields and open the Manage Fields menu (Form CTA Editor > Layout > Form Fields > Manage).

 - Add a new field, and begin by using the Search box to locate the field in your MAP where you want to send the value from the hidden field.
 When you have the field you want, click on Apply.
 In the example below, we've chosen the Persona field in HubSpot to pass through a value representing the lead's marketing persona:

 - If you want, use the Field label box to change the "display name" of this field, or leave it as the default (it'll only be visible to you).